globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

    "Citizen media initiative", "Whistleblower", "Confidential", "Optionally disclosed", "Medium security" "", "Recipient", "Confidential", "Confidential", "Medium security" "", "Admin", "No anonymity", "Disclosed", "Medium security"

-The previous schema gives only some examples of GlobaLeaks’s flexibility; but different anonymity, identity and security measures apply to other usage scenarios and actors.

 Data Security Matrix
 ====================